lcarcamo1526/TrainerRoad-to-Zwift/README.md

 # Trainerroad to Zwift

-> Simple tool that let you download your trainerroad calendar including workouts to be used on Zwift
+> Download your training road workouts as zwo and import it as Zwift workouts!

 ## Run It